Effective: August 20, 2013

 This policy provides guidance on re-employment of employees who have retired from ISU.
 The guidance provided in this policy applies to faculty, staff, and Merit positions at ISU.

 Iowa State University does not restrict employment of persons retiring from employers other than ISU, except that former employees of other state of Iowa departments, agencies and institutions who retire under an incentive may be restricted from re-employment based upon law or the incentive program.

-All employees seeking re-employment shall undergo a background investigation consistent with the employment verification and background check policy.
+All employees seeking re-employment shall undergo a background investigation consistent with the Employment References and Background Check policy.
 The re-employment of a retired member of the tenured faculty does not reinstate the faculty member’s tenure status.